Two Deacons Ordained as Priests at St. Vartan Cathedral

 On Saturday evening, the Service of Calling took place at St. Leon Church in Fair Lawn, NJ.
 The two priests will spend 40 days in seclusion and prayer at St. Nersess Armenian Seminary in Armonk, NY, before traveling to serve as pastors in their assigned parishes in the Eastern Diocese.

-Click on the following links to read more and to view a video recording of Sunday’s Divine Liturgy and Ordination Service.
-And visit our online photo galleries to view photos of the Divine Liturgy, banquet, and Saturday’s Service of Calling.
+Click to visit online photo galleries of the Divine Liturgy, banquet, and Saturday’s Service of Calling.